Real-time 3D human action recognition based on Hyperpoint sequence: Experiments

 \subsubsection{NTU RGB+D 60 dataset}

 We first compare our SequentialPointNet with the state-of-the-art methods on the NTU RGB+D 60 dataset.
-The NTU RGB+D 60 dataset is a large-scale indoor human action dataset.
-As indicated in Table I, SequentialPointNet achieves 90.3$\%$ and 97.6$\%$ on the cross-subject and cross-view test settings, respectively.
-Although there is a small gap between our method and skeleton sequence-based DDGCN on the cross-subject test setting, SequentialPointNet surpasses DDGCN by 0.5$\%$ on the cross-view test setting.
-Compared with depth sequences and point cloud sequences, skeleton sequences have the point tracking nature which is convenient for exploring fine temporal information.
-Fine temporal information mitigates the effect of subject diversity on action recognition, chieving higher recognition accuracy on the cross-subject test setting.
-It is worth mentioning that SequentialPointNet shows strong performance on par or even better than other point sequence-based approaches.
+As indicated in Table \ref{table1}, SequentialPointNet has recognition accuracy of 90.3$\%$ and 97.6$\%$ on the cross-subject and cross-view test settings, respectively.
+SequentialPointNet shows strong performance on par or even better than other point sequence-based approaches.
 Our SequentialPointNet achieves state-of-the-art performance among all methods on the cross-view test setting and results in similar recognition accuracy as PSTNet on the cross-subject test setting.
-The key success of our SequentialPointNet lies in effectively capturing human appearance information from each point cloud frame by the hyperpoint embedding module and the channel-mix layer in the Hyperpoint-Mixer module.
-Separating the channel-mixing operations and the frame-mixing operation avoids the mutual influence of spatial and temporal information extraction, which maximizes the human appearance encoding ability.
-Moreover, the symmetry function assisted by the hyperpoint dislocation block also preserves plentiful temporal information for effective human action recognition.
+The key success of our SequentialPointNet lies in the effective encoding for the temporal appearance evolution by Hyperpoint-Mixer module and minimizing the impact of the spatial irregularity on temporal information.
+Compared with our previous work HyperpointNet\cite{HyperpointNet} that transforms Hyperpoint sequences into static point clouds, Hyperpoint-Mixer module in our SequentialPointNet designs isotropic space dislocation layers to blend the spatial and temporal information under multiple scales, enhancing the feature extraction ability for Hyperpoint sequences.